hacksmiths/code-of-conduct/README.md

 # Hacksmiths Code of Conduct

-Last updated 25 July 2017
+Last updated 17/10/2019

-We believe that everyone has the right to be in a safe and welcoming environment when attending events run, or supported, by the Hacksmiths.
+We believe that everyone has the right to be in a safe and welcoming environment when attending events run or supported by Hacksmiths.

 More than just a society, we are a community.
 Being part of this community means:

 * Committing to helping each other
-* Listening to others views
+* Listening to others' views
 * Setting an example
 * Treating everyone equally
 * Respecting your environment and the people around you